hsearcy/connect_four/README.md

 A game of Connect 4 made with a Rails 5 and React (webpacker gem)

-A very rudimentary UI, but allows either local 2 player games, single-player games against an easy bot (Bob), or a hard AI (Alice)
+A very rudimentary UI, but allows either local 2 player games, single-player games against an easy bot (Bob), or a hard AI (Alice).
+Alice uses the negamax algorithm to evaluate which play to make.

 A playable version deployed on heroku can also be found [here](https://hfs-connect-4.herokuapp.com/).
 Games are persisted to a database and can be loaded if you know the game ID (shown at the bottom of all games)